 What To Expect At Your Eye Exam

-At Pearle Vision, personalized genuine eye care is at the heart of everything we do.
-The optometrists and eye care experts at Pearle Vision understand each patient has a different story and different needs, which is why they take the time to learn about you to better cater to your eye care needs.
-Eye exams typically last about 45 minutes but the duration of your appointment can vary depending on the reason for your visit.
-Before coming in, here’s what you can expect:
+At Pearle Vision, care is at the heart of everything we do.
+The optometrists at Pearle understand each patient has a different story, which is why they take the time to learn about you to better cater to your eye care needs.
+Eye exams typically can last about 45 minutes but the duration of your appointment can vary depending on the reason for your visit.
+It is important to note that a comprehensive eye exam has more to do with the steps the doctor is taking, rather than just duration alone.
+Before coming in, here's what you can expect:

 Be prepared to answer questions relating to any eye health problems you have experienced, past and present.
 These can include: